Parsec-2023/Parsec_AstroPi_2022-23/Phase_4/README.md

 ![Water-NDVI](https://github.com/Parsec2k23/Parsec_AstroPi_2022-23/blob/main/Pictures/WaterNDVI.jpg)

 At this point, we were still considering if it was better to use a recurrent LSTM (Long Short-Term Memory) neural network or a statistical model for the predictions; but the evident yearly seasonality, which we expected to see, pointed us towards a SARIMAX model (Seasonal Autoregressive Integrated Moving Average) as we thought it would be faster to implement than a properly optimised LSTM neural network.\
 Eventually, we realised that the predictions of the SARIMA model were not accurate enough with the default hyperparameters set to 1, so we implemented a grid search to find better ones.
 But this solution required hundreds of iterations, of possible combinations to be tested.
 Since going back to the neural network would have pushed us beyond the deadline, this led us to the genetic algorithm, which is less consistent but grants some degree of optimisation in few iterations.
-And it worked out: with only two generations, the accuracy of the model increased by 4%, and in the case of South Carolina, the root-mean-square error droppet to just 1.8%.\
+And it worked out: with only two generations, the accuracy of the model increased by *4%*, and in the case of South Carolina, the root-mean-square error dropped to just *1.8%*.\

 After that, we went on and evaluated the correlation between the data with [`correlation.py`](https://github.com/Parsec2k23/Parsec_AstroPi_2022-23/blob/main/Phase_4/correlation.py) and also examined more in depth the evolution of each parameter by analysing the dataset with Excel and Visual Basic to perform a regression analysis.
 For example, we isolated the data in monthly groups, therefore eliminating the seasonality and just seeing the general trend of the mean NDVI for each month: